About Kimmel Gerke Associates, Ltd.

 In full time practice since 1987, the mission is to help “Identify, Prevent, & Fix” EMI problems.

-- No longer accepting new consulting projects, selected consultants will pick up the load.
+- No longer accepting new consulting projects.
+Selected consultants will pick up the load by referral.

 - Available for training projects, both public and in-house.
 Limited to one class a month.